mem00/CurArt/project-worksheet.md

 Art curation site.
 Acces to art from met api.
 Ability to search for art by style, movement, time period, artist, artwork and save your favorites.
 Add these pieces to an exhibit see how they work together.

+###Components
+Functional: Title, Art Component, Artist Component
+Class: Keep track of state and current OBJ in App, Search

 #### MVP

 - Find and use external api
 - Conditionally render data on page in a list
--Save your favorite data
+- Save your favorite data
--Display saved data to new page
+- Display saved data to new page

 #### PostMVP
 -VR curate feature